vitorbal/intro.js/README.md

 });
 ````

+## Browser support
+Recent versions of Chrome and Firefox, IE9+

 ## Build

 First you should install `nodejs` and `npm`, then first run this command: `npm install` to install all dependencies.